lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 In this post, I'll give you a quick tip for avoiding deadlock in your branching flows and share a simple, real-world example that demonstrates its use.

-#### Tip: Use a Buffer to match uneven flow branches
+#### Tip: Use a Balancing Buffer to balance flow branches

 Branches are created when splitting a stream.
 The `Broadcast` stage, for example, emits each incoming element to multiple recipients, creating a branch for each of its outputs.
-A common Reactive Streams pattern is to process these branches and combine the results to yield a new, enhanced output.
+A common pattern found in Reactive Streams applications is to process these branches and combine the results into a new output.

 ![Akka Streams Diamond Flow]({{ site.url }}/images/Akka Streams Diamond Flow.png)

 So far, so good.
 However, the potential for deadlock arises when branches emit elements at different rates.
 That is, if there exists any branch that doesn't emit an element every time another branch emits an element.
-These mismatched, or uneven, branches will stall a downstream stage, like Zip, that waits for all inputs to arrive before emitting.
+These uneven, or unbalanced, branches will stall a downstream stage, like Zip, that waits for all inputs to arrive before emitting.

-Branches can become uneven when one branch stores, drops, or creates elements.
-This is a relatively common case, and you'll need a buffer on the longer branch(es) to absorb the slack and balance the flow.
+Branches can become unbalanced when one branch drops or stores elements.
+For example, a sliding window stage that buffers elements before emitting a full window.
+This is a relatively common case, and you'll need a Balancing Buffer on the longer branch(es) to absorb the slack and balance the flow.

-It's a situation that's perhaps best explained by example.
+#### Balancing Buffer Guidelines

+A Balancing Buffer is a buffer stage inserted into a flow to balance, or match, its demand with another flow.
+It is inserted immediately after the `Broadcast`, or other fan-out, stage and is sized to the maximum offset between branches.

+Follow these simple guidelines to avoid deadlock by using a Balancing Buffer in your branching flows.

+1. Identify flows that fan out and fan in multiple branches, typically via a `Broadcast` and subsequent `Zip` stage.
+2. Identify unbalanced branches and determine the maximum offset between them.
+The maximum offset is the maximum number of elements emitted by one branch before a corresponding branch emits an element.
+3. Insert a buffer on the longer branch(es) immediately after the `Broadcast` stage and size it to the maximum offset.
+Long branches are those without the drop/store.

 #### A Simple Example

-Here's a simple problem to solve using Akka Streams.
+Let's look at a simple example to understand why deadlock occurs and how to avoid it.

 > Given a reverse time series of daily integers (that is, most recent number first), calculate the 7-day trailing difference